learn-co-curriculum/precollege-intro-software-engineering-track/day-01/README.md

     </tr>
 </table>

+##Tips for Day 1
+###Before Class One:
+Find out how many kids need computers / set up computers Make sure kids are on Shortpath
+Send Welcome email
+Make sure all students have been added to github team (Github team is made automatically when Ironboard batch is created and will have the same name, e.g. after-school-000)
+Deploy labs and check them:
+Make sure that team repository has been created (something like https://github.com/flatiron-school-ironboard/hs-ruby-assessment-after-school-advanced-000).
+Make sure you have a credit card to order pizza lunch (Elana can pre-order from Williamsburg Pizza but you should call the morning of class to make sure it is coming)
+###Day Before:
+Make sure kids have access to building
+Make sure students know lunch isn't provided
+Review best practices around instruction strategies and tactics Prepare energetic start to class
+Full walkthrough of the entire lesson/labs
+Make key points list of learning objectives
+Make sure all labs are deployed
+Make sure surveys are printed or link to survey has been added to Ironboard
+###Day of:
+Have music playing when students enter the class Schedule on board before kids go in hand out surveys at the end of class (or direct students to survey on Ironboard) deliver REALLY energetic start to class summarize what learned during class and deliver teaser for next week actively use students names during class break up lecture with interactivity

 ##SWBATs
 + CLI ‐ Understand and explain what terminal is and why we use it.
 + CLI ‐ Navigate through directories using relative and absolute paths*